What is Linguistics?

 The field of linguistics explores the nature of languages, seeking to describe what human languages are like, how languages develop and change, and how people learn and use language.

-Linguistics is a problem-solving oriented discipline, sharing much with the sciences.
-It is the study of how languages are structured, how they are used, and how they change through time.
+Linguistics has a lot in common with the sciences, being a problem-solving oriented discipline.
+It is the study of how languages are structured, how they are used, and how they change over time.

 Unlike courses in a language, where the point is to gain an automatic, unconscious ability to use the language, courses in linguistics attempt to develop a fully explicit, scientific theory of how language works.
 Linguistics thus offers a unique combination of humanistic and scientific concerns.